cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 First, regardless of if a lambda is capturing or non-capturing, the runtime will load or generate some code which when invoked gives back an instance of the functional interface expected.
 In this case a `Supplier<?>`.
 What functional interface to implement is inferred by `javac` at compile time and kept around as metadata in the compiled class.
 The classes implementing these functional interfaces are referred to as lambda proxy classes.

 Spinning up these lambda proxy classes happens a bit higher up in that flame at `InnerClassLambdaMetafactory.spinInnerClass`.
 Once the proxy class has been spun up, we get hold of a `MethodHandle` that produce instances of said functional interface.
-This *could* be a handle to a constructor.
-This handle is then wrapped in a `CallSite`, which the VM knows how to magically installs in lieu of the `invokedynamic` call so that subsequent visits to the same method won't have to do all this _again_.
+This *could* be a handle to a constructor, or a handle returning a constant.
+Either way the handle is then wrapped in a `CallSite`, which the VM knows how to magically install in lieu of the `invokedynamic` instruction that triggered all this bootstrapping, so that subsequent visits to the same bytecode instruction won't have to do all this _all over again_.

 Ahem...